-In accordance with terms and conditions of certain borrowing agreements the Group has to maintain certain ratios - maximum level of Total Financial Debt/EBITDA, minimum level of EBITDA/Interest expense, minimum level of EBITDAR/Fixed costs.
-As of 31 December 2013 and 2012 the Group was in compliance with externally imposed capital requirements.
+In accordance with terms and conditions of certain borrowing agreements the Group has to maintain certain ratios - maximum level of Total Financial Debt/EBITDA, minimum level of EBITDA/Net interest expense, minimum level of EBITDAR/Fixed costs.
+As of 31 December 2014 and 2013 the Group was in compliance with externally imposed capital requirements.

-As at 31 December 2013 and 2012 carrying amount of borrowings approximates their fair value.
+As at 31 December 2014 and 2013 carrying amount of borrowings approximates their fair value.